GabrielN11/portfolio/README.md

 ## Conclusion

-The website was hosted on vercel and are currently in this domain: https://gabrielnunes.vercel.app/.
+The website was hosted on Vercel and are currently in this domain: https://gabrielnunes.vercel.app/.
 You can check it to see the page for yourself and know more about me and my work!